pexip/os-llvm-pex-future/mlir/docs/Tutorials/Toy/Ch-7.md

   /// Inherit some necessary constructors from 'TypeBase'. using Base::Base;

-  /// This static method is used to support type inquiry through isa, cast,
-  /// and dyn_cast.
-  static bool kindof(unsigned kind) { return kind == ToyTypes::Struct; }

   /// Create an instance of a `StructType` with the given element types.
 There
   /// *must* be at least one element type. static StructType get(llvm::ArrayRef<mlir::Type> elementTypes) {
     assert(!elementTypes.empty() && "expected at least 1 element type");

     // Call into a helper 'get' method in 'TypeBase' to get a uniqued instance
     // of this type.
-The first two parameters are the context to unique in and
+The first parameter is the context to unique in.
+The
-    // the kind of the type.
-The parameters after the type kind are forwarded to
-    // the storage instance.
-    mlir::MLIRContext *ctx = elementTypes.front().getContext();
+    // parameters after are forwarded to the storage instance. mlir::MLIRContext *ctx = elementTypes.front().getContext();
-    return Base::get(ctx, ToyTypes::Struct, elementTypes);
+    return Base::get(ctx, elementTypes);
   }

   /// Returns the element types of this struct type.